 Lunch at one of the snack shacks, Nirvana (Fresh Kitchen), served up a delicious roasted cauliflower dish with green tahini—one can’t get enough of that stuff in Israel.

 After relaxing in the sun and playing a few hands of Cribbage by the Bay, we retreated to the hotel.
 For dinner that evening we ate at a modern Mediterranean eatery named Rola on Sderot HaBroshim Boulevard.
 My roasted eggplant dish was divine and I intend to try to replicate it in my home kitchen over the next few weeks.
-I will post the recipe here.
+(Update: I posted the recipe I created here.)

 Our final morning in Haifa ended in Wadi Nisnas, an old Arab neighborhood with narrow roads lined with century-old sandstone buildings.
 We ate at a well-known falafel eatery named Falafel Hazkenim.
 Hands down, BEST falafel.
 It competes with neighboring Michelle Falafel across the street, a forever debated contest for best falafel in Haifa.
 For me, Hazkenim was a winner.
 After stuffing our faces, yet again, we hopped on a train back to Tel Aviv to continue our adventures.